bloggr/magnific-popup-wordpress-plugin/README.md

 # A WordPress must-use plugin which installs the Magnific Popup lightbox

-A WordPress must-use plugin which installs the Magnific Popup lightbox.
+A WordPress plugin which installs the Magnific Popup lightbox.

 ## Intro

-A WordPress must-use plugin which installs the Magnific Popup lightbox
+A WordPress plugin which installs the Magnific Popup lightbox

 ## Contributing